chinmayhegde/fodl/_posts/2022-01-18-representation01.md

 How many neurons are enough?
 ~~~

-This question isn't well-posed.
-Enough for what?
-For good performance?
-On what task, and for what type of data?
-Do we even know if this answer is well-defined -- perhaps it depends on some hard-to-estimate quantity related to the learning problem?
+This question, of course, isn't well-posed.
+    - Enough for what?
+    - For good performance?
+    - On what task, and for what type of data?
+    - Do we even know if this answer is achievable?
+Or that perhaps it depends on some hard-to-estimate quantity related to the learning problem?

 Let us begin simple.
 Suppose all we have is a bunch of training data points:
 \\[ X = \{(x_i, y_i)\}_{i=1}^n \subset \mathbb{R}^d \times \mathbb{R} \\]